srishtiraghava/SentinelAI_ETHackathon/README.md

-Gemini said
-A high-quality README.md is your "sales pitch" to the judges.
-For the ET Gen AI Hackathon, it accounts for a significant portion of your "Documentation & Presentation Quality" score.

-Since you are a solo student, your README must show that you have built a production-ready agentic system, not just a simple script.
-Here is a professional template you can use.

 Sentinel AI: Proactive Agentic Research Desk for the Indian Investor Sentinel AI is an autonomous multi-agent system designed to help India's 14 crore+ retail investors move from "reacting to tips" to making data-backed, institutional-grade decisions.
 Unlike standard financial chatbots that simply summarize data, Sentinel AI acts as an Organizational Brain, proactively hunting for "Alpha" signals and performing deep portfolio risk analysis.